 Thanksgiving and Black Friday came and went, without much incident.
 Behind us now, so it seems, we greet the beginning of the holiday season.
-Here is our week in review.
+Welcome to the .020th edition of Prescriptions.
+Here is our review of the week in the arts.

 The authors explore and discuss the development of one of the most interesting and dynamic of photographic genres.
 Hailed as a landmark work when it was first published in 1994, Bystander is widely regarded by street photographers as the ‘bible’ of street photography.
 Joel Meyerowitz and Colin Westerbeck.
 Now fully revised and out on Laurence King Publishing.

 Launched in 1981, BAM’s Next Wave Festivals have permanently changed the artistic landscape, featuring landmark performances.
 2017 keeps its heritage and offers more compelling productions.
 Through December 16, 2017 at BAM / Brooklyn Academy of Music.